For each match you can order your team to use a certain tactic. Each tactic has its advantages, but also disadvantages – so choose carefully.

 Relevant Skills: The total defending skill and the total stamina of all your outfield players determine your Pressing tactical skill.
 If a player has the "Powerful" speciality, his defence skill counts as double.
 The more tired your players get, the less able they are to put pressure on their opponents.

 Whenever a potential chance is foiled by a team using the pressing tactic, it is reported in the match report.
 You will never find out which team could have benefited from the chance.
 If both teams play pressing the effect is, on average, doubled.
+Additionally, when playing against a team focussing on long shots, a pressing team has a chance of preventing a long shot opportunity.

 Counter-attacks mean you deliberately let your opponent control the ball, and as soon as they fail with an attack you try to make a fast counter-attack.